San Diego coastal HOA community of single-family homes with rental-cap signage

 Escalating Financial Penalties

-San Diego HOA violation penalties have increased substantially in 2026.
-Initial violation fines typically range from $500 to $1,500, with daily continuing violation penalties of $50-$200 until the violation is cured.
-Some associations impose special assessments on non-compliant properties, effectively doubling or tripling monthly HOA dues until compliance is achieved.
+Penalty schedules have risen sharply.
+Initial violation fines now range from $500 to $1,500, with daily continuing penalties of $50–$200 accruing until the violation is cured.
+Some associations levy special assessments on non-compliant properties, effectively doubling or tripling monthly dues until compliance is restored.

-The most severe penalty is forced lease termination.
-While legally complex and rarely pursued, some San Diego HOAs have successfully obtained court orders requiring landlords to terminate non-compliant leases.
-This remedy is typically reserved for egregious violations—unregistered rentals, short-term vacation rentals in violation of CC&Rs, or properties that exceed occupancy limits by significant margins.
+The most severe remedy is forced lease termination.
+While procedurally complex and infrequently pursued, a handful of San Diego associations have obtained judicial orders requiring landlords to terminate non-compliant leases.
+Courts grant this relief in egregious cases, unregistered vacation rentals, properties that exceed occupancy limits by wide margins, or landlords with repeated violations who ignore cure notices.

 Notice Requirements and Approval Processes